Jama'at Khana: Jamatkhana as the Centre of Nizārī Ismā'īlī Practice

 While the Jamatkhana initially began as a space of congregation specific to Satpanthi communities, it eventually was adopted by Ismaili communities with different geographic, cultural and linguistic backgrounds and historical experiences who before this congregated in spaces with different trajectories and nomenclatures.
-During the seven decades of Sir Sultan Mohammed Shah, Aga Khan III’s (d.
+During the seven decades of Sir Sultan Mohammed Shah, Aga Khan III's (d.
 1957) Imamat, formal relationships with Ismaili communities living in Tajikistan, Afghanistan, China, the Northern Areas of Pakistan, Persia and Syria, were strengthened.

 Ismailis of the Northern Areas of Pakistan, namely Chitral, Ghizr, Gilgit, Hunza, as well as the border regions of China, were some of the first communities to adopt the Jamatkhana into their ritual life.
 But these Jamat Khana's were not open spaces like the other Jamat Khana's, due to political restrictions, the followers use to meet at a designated house and perform all the rituals.
-They use to practice their faith in hiding .i.e. they we called the gupti community.
+They use to practice their faith in hiding, and in Punjab, were known as the shamsi, or secretive (gupti) community.

 The seeds of these institutions were planted in 1923 when a missionary by the name of Ramzanali Sabzali (d.
 1938) was sent to these various communities by Aga Khan III.
 Jamatkhanas were also introduced in Syria in the period of the 1940s.
 It was not however, until the tenure and leadership of the present Imam of the Ismailis, His Highness Prince Karim Aga Khan (b.
 1936) that similar spaces were also introduced in Iran (1960s), Afghanistan (1960s and 2001) and Tajikistan (2009).
 In parts of Iran, spaces referred to as khane-ye kolon and khanqah preceded the Jamatkhana.